3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Methods

-In this section, we first introduce DSA imaging in Sec.~\ref{sec:preliminary}.
-Following that, we delve into our methodology, \textit{i.e.}, vessel probability guided attenuation learning, in Sec.~\ref{sec:method vessel probability}.
-Our training strategies, including coarse-to-fine progressive training and temporal perturbed rendering loss, will be illustrated in Sec.~\ref{sec:method training strategies}.
-Finally, the vascular structures can be reconstructed by inferring our trained model as described in Sec.~\ref{sec:method vascular reconstruction}.
+In this section, we first introduce DSA imaging and reconstruction in \cref{sec:method preliminary}.
+Next, we delve into our methodology, i.e., vessel probability guided attenuation learning, in \cref{sec:method VPAL}.
+Our training strategies, including coarse-to-fine progressive training and temporal perturbed rendering loss, are described in \cref{sec:method model optimization}.
+Finally, vessel structures can be reconstructed by inferring our trained model in \cref{sec:method vessel reconstruction}.
+A key notation table central to our method is given in \cref{table:notation definitions} for clarity.